-B) For funds disbursed, the journal shall include the date of disbursement, the payee, the check number and the amount disbursed.
+B) For funds disbursed, the journal shall include the date of disbursement, the payee, the check number, if applicable, and the amount disbursed.

 C) A running balance shall be shown after each entry for funds received or disbursed.

 2) Ledger.
 A ledger shall be maintained for each transaction.
-The ledger shall show the receipt and the disbursement of funds affecting a single transaction such as between buyer and seller, or landlord and tenant, or the respective parties to any other relationship.
+The ledger shall show the receipt and the disbursement of funds affecting a single transaction, such as between buyer and seller or landlord and tenant, or among the respective parties.
 The ledger shall include the names of all parties to a transaction, the amount of funds received by the sponsoring broker and the date of receipt.
-The ledger shall show the date of any disbursement, the payee, the check number and the amount disbursed.
+The ledger shall show the date of any disbursement, the payee, the check number, if applicable, and the amount disbursed.
 The ledger shall segregate one transaction from another transaction.
-There shall be a separate ledger or separate section of each ledger, as the sponsoring broker shall elect, for each type of real estate transactions (e.g., lease).
-If the ledger and journal are computer generated from the same data entry, the sponsoring broker must maintain copies of the bank deposit slips, bank disbursement slips or other bank receipts to account for the data on the ledger.
+There shall be a separate ledger or separate section of each ledger, as the sponsoring broker elects, for each type of real estate transaction (e.g., lease).
+If the ledger and journal are computer generated from the same data entry, the sponsoring broker must maintain copies of the bank deposit slips, bank disbursement slips, other bank receipts, or electronic records to account for the data on the ledger.

 3) Monthly Reconciliation Statement.
 Each sponsoring broker shall reconcile, within 10 days after receipt of the monthly bank statement, each escrow account maintained by the sponsoring broker, except when there has been no transactional activity during the previous month.
 Reconciliation shall include a written work sheet comparing the balances as shown on the bank statement, the journal and the ledger, respectively, in order to insure agreement between the escrow account, the journal and the ledger entries for the escrow account.
 Each reconciliation shall be kept for at least 5 years from the last day of the month covered by the reconciliation.

-4) If escrow moneys are transferred from an escrow account to another account for disbursement, the sponsoring broker must maintain a copy of all records reflecting a disbursement from the other account.
+4) If escrow moneys are transferred from an escrow account to another account for disbursement, the sponsoring broker must maintain a physical or electronic copy of all records reflecting a disbursement from the other account.

 5) Master Escrow Account Log.
 Each sponsoring broker shall maintain a Master Escrow Account Log identifying all escrow bank account numbers and the name and address of the bank where the escrow accounts are located.
 The Master Escrow Account Log must specifically include all bank account numbers opened for individual transactions, even if account numbers fall under another umbrella account number.

-6) A sponsoring broker may employ a more sophisticated bookkeeping system based on sound accounting principles, including a system of electronic data processing equipment.
-Any such system must contain or produce printed records containing the information required by this Section, although it need not be in the same format as provided for in this Section.
+6) A sponsoring broker may employ a more sophisticated bookkeeping system based on sound accounting principles, including a system utilizing electronic data.
+Any system must contain or produce printed records containing the information required by this Section, although it need not be in the same format as provided for in this Section.

-8) As set forth in Section 20-20(a)(18) of the Act, the sponsoring broker shall make available to the Division within 24 hours after a request for all escrow records and related documents maintained in connection with the practice of real estate and located in the office as set forth in Section 1450.755.
+7) As set forth in Section 20-20(a)(18) of the Act, the sponsoring broker shall make available to the Division, within 24 hours after a request, all escrow records and related documents maintained in connection with the practice of real estate and located in the physical or virtual office as set forth in Section 1450.755.

-10) If escrow records are lost, stolen or destroyed due to fire, flood or any other circumstances, the sponsoring broker must:
+9) If escrow records are lost, stolen or destroyed, the sponsoring broker must:

-A) report the loss to the Division's enforcement division within 30 days by signature restricted delivery; and
+A) Report the loss to the Division's enforcement division within 48 hours; and

-B) immediately obtain copies of monthly bank statements, deposit and disbursement receipts, and any other available records to reconstruct the loss of escrow records.
+B) Immediately obtain copies of monthly bank statements, deposit and disbursement receipts, and any other available records to reconstruct the escrow records.

-11) A sponsoring broker may delegate the bookkeeping duties under this Part to another qualified person, including a designated managing broker, a bookkeeper, certified public accountant, unlicensed assistant, licensed assistant or sponsored licensee.
+10) A sponsoring broker may delegate the bookkeeping duties under this Part to another qualified person, including a designated managing broker, bookkeeper, accountant, unlicensed assistant, licensed assistant or sponsored licensee.
+These duties must not be delegated to a new broker licensee who has not successfully completed the 45-hour post-license education.
 Compliance with bookkeeping duties remains the responsibility of the sponsoring broker.
 The sponsoring broker is ultimately responsible for the proper administration of the escrow account pursuant to this Part.

-k) Branch Offices.
-Branch offices may maintain escrow accounts in compliance with this Part or may transmit all escrow moneys received to the principal office, but not to another branch office.
+k) Offices.
+Physical or virtual offices may maintain escrow accounts in compliance with this Part or may transmit all escrow moneys received to the principal office, but not to another office.

-1) If the branch office does maintain escrow accounts, all of the requirements of this Part apply, including maintaining all required escrow records, and submitting to the Division all required escrow forms.
+1) If the office does maintain escrow accounts, all of the requirements of this Part apply, including maintaining all required escrow records and submitting all required escrow forms to the Division.

-2) If the branch office does not maintain escrow accounts but instead transmits all escrow moneys received to the principal office, all escrow moneys must be transmitted by the branch office to the principal office no later than the next business day following the transaction.
+2) If the office does not maintain escrow accounts but instead transmits all escrow moneys received to the principal office, all escrow moneys must be transmitted by that office to the principal office no later than the next business day following the transaction.
 A transaction exists once an agreement has been reached and an accepted real estate contract is signed, or a lease is agreed to, by the parties.
-The branch office must maintain records showing the date the escrow moneys were transmitted to the principal office.
-Funds received by the principal office from a branch office shall be placed in the sponsoring broker's escrow account not later than the next business day following receipt of the funds from the branch office.
+The office must maintain records showing the date the escrow moneys were transmitted to the principal office.
+Funds received by the principal office from another office shall be placed in the sponsoring broker's escrow account no later than the next business day following receipt of the funds from that office.

 l) Escrow Requirements for Property Management Activities.
-Security deposits shall be maintained in an escrow account for the duration of the lease, unless the tenant waives this requirement in writing and except if prohibited by State laws and local ordinances.
+Security deposits remitted to a sponsoring broker shall be maintained in an escrow account for the duration of the lease, unless the tenant waives this requirement in writing and except if prohibited by State laws and local ordinances.
 The waiver, if included in the lease, shall appear in bold print.

 m) Notice to the Division of the Identity of All Escrow Accounts and the Consent to Examine and Audit All Accounts

-1) Each sponsoring broker shall, at the time of the original application for licensure, on forms provided by the Division, provide the name of the banks or other recognized depositories in which each escrow account is maintained, the name of each account, and the names of the persons authorized to withdraw funds from those accounts, and shall, as a condition of licensure, consent to the examination and audit by the Division of all escrow accounts, whether or not the account is identified on the form.
+1) Each sponsoring broker shall, at the time of the original application for licensure, in a format provided by the Division, include the name of the banks or other recognized depositories in which each escrow account is maintained, the name of each account, and the names of the persons authorized to withdraw funds from those accounts, and shall, as a condition of licensure, consent to the examination and audit by the Division of all escrow accounts, whether or not the account is identified on the form.

-A) within 10 days after a change of depository, method of doing business or persons authorized to make withdrawal; and
+2) Updated information shall be submitted by the sponsoring broker to the Division within 10 days after a change of depository, method of doing business, or persons authorized to make withdrawals.

-B) each time a new escrow account is opened.
-A new form shall not be required each time a new escrow account is opened for an individual transaction and when the account falls under an umbrella account that has already been identified in a prior form.
+3) Updated information shall not be required each time a new escrow account is opened for an individual transaction when the account falls under an umbrella account that has already been identified.
 The identity of each of these individual escrow accounts must be included in the Master Escrow Account Log required by subsection (i)(5).

 n) Violations.
-Any licensee who violates this Part may be deemed to have endangered the public interest under Section 20(a)(21) of the Act and may be subject to a temporary suspension as set forth under Section 20-65 of the Act.
+Any licensee who violates this Part may be deemed to have endangered the public interest under Section 20-20(a)(21) of the Act and may be subject to a temporary suspension pursuant to Section 20-65 of the Act.